-All of the above are moments that shaped my experiences and none of them is unique to my story.
+All of the above are moments that shaped my experiences, and none of them are unique to my story.
 So here’s my advice to anybody travelling around and going through a less than perfect experience.

 “It’s okay not to be okay”

-The most important thing is to work out how to tackle it.
-Take some time to yourself, or talk to someone, whichever suits your needs better.
-Don’t pretend that you aren’t miserable as it won’t change anything.
-Then, categorise where you stand so you can work out how to fix it.
+If you’re struggling while travelling, the most important thing is to work out how to tackle it.
+Take some time to yourself or talk to someone, whichever suits your needs better.
+Don’t pretend that you aren’t miserable, as it won’t change anything.
+Then, figure out where you stand so you can work out how to fix it.

 Do you need professional help?

 Certain problems call for the help of a professional.
 If this applies to you, don’t put off seeking help because you’re nervous, worried about language barriers, or hoping the problem will just go away.